-15/21-21 (Grevling) is a discovery in the central part of the North Sea, 15 kilometres south of the Sleipner Øst field.
+15/12-21 (Grevling) is a discovery in the central part of the North Sea, 15 kilometres south of the Sleipner Øst field.
 The water depth is 90 metres.
-The discovery was proven in 2009, and subsequently delineated by wells 15/12-21 A, 15/12-23 and 15/12-23 A. The discovery is situated above a large salt structure.
+Grevling was proven in 2009, and delineated by wells 15/12-21 A, 15/12-23 and 15/12-23 A. The discovery is situated above a large salt structure.
 The reservoir contains oil in sandstone of Late Triassic to Middle Jurassic age in the Skagerrak, Bryne, Sleipner and Hugin Formations.
-Various development options are being evaluated and the plan for development and operation (PDO) is expected to be submitted in 2020.
+Various options are being evaluated for a combined development with the adjacent 15/12-18 S (Storskrymten) discovery.
+The plan for development and operation (PDO) is expected to be submitted by the end of 2022.

 Visit the Norwegian Petroleum Directorate's fact pages for more information